 A day may come when we have enough brain capacity and awareness to do so, assuming evolution sees the value, but we are many, many miles from that place now.

-As it stands, our minds are gems of efficiency, managing interlocked systems of indescribable complexity.
-It’s as if we installed the perfect assistant, one who doesn’t bother us with any but the big things that we must know and decide about.
+As it stands, our minds are gems of efficiency, managing interlocked systems of massive complexity.
+We installed this perfect assistant, one who doesn’t bother us with any but the big things that we must know and decide about.
 The rest our assistant files and assigns without bothering our reverie, and life goes on.
+On the other hand, if our brains house incredible assistants, we still haven’t decided who threw that rock.